-As an official NZ Aerodrome, the controlling body for the Airport is the NZ Civil Aviation Authority (CAA), which carries out regular inspections and whose regulations define the operational conditions.
-Airspace over 2500ft in the area is under control of Airways Corporation 'Approach Control' for Auckland International Airport.
+Regulator: As an official NZ Aerodrome, the controlling body for the Airport is the NZ Civil Aviation Authority (CAA), which carries out regular inspections and whose regulations define the operational conditions.

 Pilot training at West Auckland Parakai uses low-emission aircraft running on lead-free fuel, as used in motor vehicles.
-These produce less than half the carbon emissions of the traditional Cessna or Piper training aircraft which require leaded AvGas.
-The airport will move to zero-emission aircraft as soon as that is practical.
 Skydivers are lifted by the gas turbine powered PAC750XL with a (geared) slow turning propellor, which uses low sulphur and lead free JetA1 fuel with less flights and a lower emission level per passenger than smaller skydive aircraft.

 Below 2500ft the circuit for approach to, and departure from the airport, is specified by the Civil Aviation Authority (CAA).
 Aircraft are required to circuit at 1000 ft altitude to the north, away from the towns of Parakai and Helensville.